Gattocrucco/lsqfitgp/docs/kernelsref.rst

+.. currentmodule:: lsqfitgp

+.. _kernels:

 Kernels reference
 =================

-This is a list of all the specific kernels implemented in ``lsqfitgp``.
+This is a list of all the specific kernels implemented in :mod:`lsqfitgp`.

 Kernels are reported with a simplified signature where the positional arguments are `r` or `r2` if the kernel is isotropic, or `x`, `y` if it isn't, and with